smartcontractkit/documentation/src/pages/chainlink-nodes/contracts/operator.md

 Oracles must deploy an on-chain contract to handle requests made through the LINK token (Read [Basic Request Model](/architecture-overview/architecture-request-model) to learn more).

 When the _Basic Request_ model was introduced, node operators had to deploy [Oracle contracts](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.4/Oracle.sol).
-However, these come with some limitations, and soon, we introduced [Operator contracts](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/Operator.sol).
+However, these come with some limitations, and soon, we introduced [operator contracts](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/Operator.sol).

 :::note
 Node operators are recommended to use _Operator.sol_ over _Oracle.sol_.
 :::

-In addition to replacing Oracle contracts, Operator contracts come with additional features that add more security and flexibility for node operators.
+In addition to replacing oracle contracts, operator contracts come with additional features that add more security and flexibility for node operators.

 ## Features